LSE's Rolet passes key LCH takeover test

 LONDON London Stock Exchange (LSE.L) boss Xavier Rolet passed a crucial test of his leadership on Tuesday when his shareholders back the takeover of clearing house LCH.Clearnet, his first major deal.

-LSE and LCH.Clearnet shareholders voted overwhelmingly to ratify Rolet's plan to take up to 60 percent of the clearing operator with an offer of 20 euros per share, which values LCH.Clearnet at 813 million euros (687.5 million pounds).
+LSE and LCH.Clearnet shareholders voted overwhelmingly to ratify Rolet's plan to take up to 60 percent of the clearing operator with an offer of 20 euros per share, which values LCH.Clearnet at 813 million euros ($1.1 billion).

 Over 99.9 percent of LSE shareholders backed the LCH deal at an Extraordinary General Meeting on Tuesday while 94.3 percent of LCH shareholders gave their approval at a separate EGM.